ActiumDev/dcs-server-wine/README.md

 server to start non-interactively in the future.

 The VNC session should now show the DCS splash screen.
 The SRS server should run as a windowless background service.
-The DCS server should now be running on port 10308 (default) and SRS on port 5002 (default).
+The DCS server should now be listening on port 10308 (default) and SRS on port 5002 (default).
 The server is unlisted (not public) by default.